 I’m sure I would find these a little ridiculous if I were to read them again—Lindsay’s review does a pretty good job of summarizing the weird things about this book.
 I guess that’s probably how it is for most childhood favorites.
 This is the book that got me into reading though.
 I absolutely loved reading about the mysteries that these kids solved, and I read the Boxcar Children books all the time.

-I was also super into the American Girl books as a youngster, and I remember in particular reading Addy’s stories as audiobooks during rest time in kindergarten.
+I was also super into the American Girl books as a little kid, and I remember in particular reading Addy’s stories as audiobooks during rest time in kindergarten.

 This series was so fun!
 I can still remember poring over all the illustrations and the maps of Ivy’s bedroom, and laughing out loud at all of Ivy and Bean’s escapades.
 I wanted to be a character in this story so badly!